carforyou/carforyou-components-pkg/README.md

 npm run build
 ```

-You can link your local npm package to integrate it with any local project:
+You can link a locally built package to integrate it with any project during development:

 ```
-npm run link -- <relative_path_to_project>
+npm link ../carforyou-components-pkg/pkg
 ```

 This ensures that projects react is linked back to build package and prevents errors due to duplicate react instances.